 9. NICE CXone: Best for Regulated Industries

-Best for: Finance, healthcare, insurance, and compliance-heavy industries.
+Best for: Finance, healthcare, insurance, and compliance-heavy industries with strict regulatory requirements.

 What it does

 NICE CXone provides customer service tools with strong compliance and security features.
-It helps companies manage customer interactions while maintaining regulatory standards across voice, digital messaging, chat, and email.
+It helps companies manage customer interactions while maintaining regulatory standards across voice, digital messaging, chat, and email — with call recording, quality monitoring, and risk detection built in.

 Strengths